 Monday: Meet with your assigned summer faculty advisor in a small group to review your degree requirements and begin your course selection and planning process.

 Tuesday: You will sit with your faculty advisor in Lyons Hall and register for your Fall 2022 courses.
 You will also have the opportunity to connect with various on-campus resources and departments to discuss proper course/level placement, living and learning communities, etc.

 Note: In most cases, the schedule you put together on Tuesday of your Orientation Session will not be your final schedule.
-You will have from August 1st-September 7th to make as many changes to your schedule as seats in courses continue to open/close.
+You will have until September 7th to make as many changes to your schedule as seats in courses continue to open/close.